 - Lower the heat and simmer the chili (uncovered) for 30-60 minutes, until it achieves your desired thickness.

-Top it with a little parmesan, nutritional yeast, or guacamole for a creamy richness, this makes a great healthy, vegetable and protein-packed meal!
+Top it with a little parmesan or guacamole and you have a healthy, protein-packed meal!

 Do you make separate meals for your family?